 As with guitar lessons, piano lessons are best put into action by the time your child is six years old.
 If your six-year-old doesn’t seem to be able to grasp the fundamentals of the piano early on, don’t worry—it can sometimes take a child until nine years old in order to gain the fine manual dexterity needed to play this complex instrument.
 The piano is an excellent instrument on which to learn because it can run the gamut from very simple songs to complex pieces.
 Children also find it easy to operate a keyboard.
 While using a guitar can cause pain and irritation on the fingertips early on, children are much less likely to feel physical discomfort while playing the piano.

 Whether you plan to get your child guitar lessons or piano lessons, it’s best to introduce them to music at a young age.
+2nd hand stores can be a great place to pick up cheap instruments, but also research the best guitar or pianos for beginners.
 From there, enroll them in lessons around the age of six, but don’t panic if they take a little while to warm up to the instrument.
 Different people learn in different ways, but your child will come to master the instrument if you let them.

 Photo by Clark Young